![]() |

-My family donning masks in a store on their way
+My family donning masks in a store on their way to visit me at UK two weeks ago. |

 We live in turbulent times, our lives a wash of ever-evolving restrictions, and the no-visitors policy currently enacted in the University of Kentucky's residence halls perhaps illustrates this evolution better than anything.
 I knew college life would be different, difficult, and at times, a seemingly endless struggle; it was my longest trek away from home, and though I would be less than a two hour drive away, it was still a frightening prospect.
 One that was mitigated ever so slightly, however, by the illusion that my family would be able to visit regularly.
 After all, with them being so close by, and Lexington being a trip we had taken together often, surely this change wouldn't be too major.
 Right?
 I was very wrong.